openownership/register/README.markdown

 7. Due to a bug in Mongoid, we have to update the cached count manually:
    `master.reset_counters(:merged_entities)`

-## Setting up a review app to mimic production (e.g. to review data imports)
+## Setting up a review app to mimic production

+Usually needed because you want to test a data import, or some other large data modifying process, for which you need both the power and existing data of the production site.

 Create a review app in the usual way through the Heroku admin and then after the review app is up and running: